superirale/britecore-test/README.md

 * Execute Command `flask run` to launch the app

 ### Method 2
-* you can simply use gunicorn to run the app `gunicorn --bind 0.0.0.0:5000 run:app`
+You can simply use gunicorn to run the app `gunicorn --bind 0.0.0.0:5000 run:app`, you can also run the app using [uwsgi](https://uwsgi-docs.readthedocs.io/en/latest/) (check their documentation for usage).

-You can also run the app using [uwsgi](https://uwsgi-docs.readthedocs.io/en/latest/) (check their documentation for usage).
+#### Note: The live demo can be found [here](http://217.69.6.212/) running on ubuntu 18.04 served using gunicorn and Nginx.

 ## Running the test
 From the commandline run the following commands